sajjad-hos/8-Week-SQL-Challenge/Case Study #4 - Data Bank/C. Data Allocation Challenge.md

 ## Case Study #4 - C. Data Allocation Challenge | Solutions | Result

-#### Q: To test out a few different hypotheses - the Data Bank team wants to run an experiment where different groups of customers would be allocated data using 3 different options:
+To test out a few different hypotheses - the Data Bank team wants to run an experiment where different groups of customers would be allocated data using 3 different options:

 - Option 1: data is allocated based off the amount of money at the end of the previous month
 - Option 2: data is allocated on the average amount of money kept in the account in the previous 30 days